doritoes/ipdice.com/3_ECS.md

 ## Create an ECR Repository
 ### Log in to AWS Console and Navigate to ECR
 1. Browse to (https://console.aws.amazon.com) and log in
+2. Make sure you are in the desired region (e.g., `us-east-1`)
-2. In the search bar enter "ECR" and click on **Elastic Container Registry**
+3. In the search bar enter "ECR" and click on **Elastic Container Registry**

 ### Create repository
 1. Click **Get Started**